shopware/shopware/changelog/_unreleased/2024-08-07-add-contenthash-for-js-plugins.md

 * Changed `webpack.config.js` to add a contenthash for async JS built files (chunks).
   * This allows you to better cache the JS files in the browser.
   * If you want to use this feature you at least have to run `composer run build:storefront` once after the update.
+  * This change will also clean up the `dist` folder in plugins/apps and core.
+So make sure all files below `/dist/storefront` can be rebuild.